Seastreak: Vessels

 The Martha's Vineyard Express and Whaling City Express are 95-foot vessels owned by New England Fast Ferry and have a capacity of 149 passengers and can travel up to 29 kn.
 The vessels were built by Derecktor Shipyards of Mamaroneck.
 They operate between the Port of New Bedford and Martha's Vineyard during the summer months but began a reduced year-round service in 2023.
 They are propelled by fixed-pitched propellers.

 Past vessels have included the Seastreak Manhattan, the Seastreak Brooklyn, and the Seastreak Liberty, among a few others.
 All of these catamaran ferries were designed by Incat Designs.

 Seastreak announced construction of a 600-passenger high-speed luxury ferry in September 2016 for service between the Jersey Shore and Manhattan, anticipated to enter service in 2017.
 Construction took longer than planned, and the vessel, named the Commodore, was launched in March 2018, entering service the next month.
 The vessel has 520 seats indoors and 240 seats outdoors, with a top speed of 35 knots, and a length of 150 feet.
 It is propelled by high speed water jets.

 The Courageous was delivered in December 2021 but initially remained out of service due to decreased ridership following the COVID-19 pandemic in the United States.
 It was built with the intention of accommodating more passengers on its East Side route as well as running the New Jersey/New York to Martha's Vineyard/Nantucket trips.
 The Courageous has a length of 157 feet.
 It is currently the largest high-speed passenger ferry in the United States.
 It is propelled by high speed water jets.

-The Millennium is the tenth and newest member of the Seastreak ferry fleet, built in 1998, It began its Seastreak service on July 31, 2023.
-It is primarily utilized to accommodate passengers traveling between Belford/Middletown and Manhattan.
-The vessel can hold 406 passengers and crew as well as reach a top speed of 36 knots.
-Before its extensive refit in early 2023, it served as a member of the Rhode Island Fast Ferry fleet out of Quonset Point, Rhode Island and was originally built by Gladding-Hearn Shipbuilding.
-It is propelled by high speed water jets.
+The tenth and newest ferry added to the Seastreak fleet, the Home Run, was purchased in late 2025 to provide more frequent service to Yankees and Mets games, serve as a backup boat to avoid service disruptions, and potentially offer additional off-peak service in the early mornings and late evenings.
+It was built in 2005 and designed by Incat Crowther.
+It is similar to Seastreak’s Ocean State and can carry 149 passengers.